Blueberry Muffin Recipe

 Fresh Blueberries: Provide a juicy pop in every bite.

-Bakery-style blueberry muffins with streusel topping.
+Bakery-style blueberry muffins with crumb topping.

 Streusel Topping